Clinical Pharmacology & Toxicology

-A telephone service that provides expert poison advice 24 hours a day to the public and healthcare professionals in Ontario, Manitoba & Nunavut (health care professionals only).
+Although situated at SickKids, the Ontario Poison Centre provides expert poison advice 24 hours a day to serve Ontario, Manitoba & Nunavut (health care professionals only) and provides care advice regarding pediatric, adolescent and adult (including seniors) poisonings.
 Assistance is provided to people of all ages for a wide variety of exposures.
 Examples include:

 - A child who was found with an open household chemical